-Pushback against anti-vaccination campaigns is stronger than ever

-- Shift began with measles outbreak in southern California in 2014 - 85% of parents of children with ASD don't believe that vaccines caused their condition (Autism Science Foundation) - Repeals of religious and personal belief exemptions by states and municipalities

-The positive role of social media platforms

-- Pinterest restricts vaccine research results to curb spread of false information - YouTube removes ads from anti-vaccine channels - Amazon Prime has removed anti-vaccination documentaries from its video service - Facebook has taken steps to curb misinformation about vaccines
+- Pushback against anti-vaccination campaigns and advocates is stronger than ever - Shift began with measles outbreak in southern California in 2014 - Autism Science Foundation found recently that 85% of parents with children with ASD don't believe that vaccines caused their condition - Greatest pushback has been in the legal arena with repeal of religious and personal belief exemptions by states and municipalities - Social media platforms are participating in this effort - Pinterest restricts vaccine research results to curb spread of false information - YouTube removes ads from anti-vaccine channels - Amazon Prime has removed anti-vaccination documentaries from its video service - Facebook has taken steps to curb misinformation about vaccines

-Take-Home Messages
+Take Home Messages

-- Immunization education and periodic updates are imperative for ALL staff - Important to have a cohesive policy within the practice re: vaccines & vaccine hesitancy issues - In August 2019, the W.H.O. listed "anti-vaccination movement" as one of the top 10 global health threats

-Provider recommendation is key!
+- Immunization education and periodic updates are imperative for ALL staff in the practice - Important to have a cohesive policy within the practice re: vaccines and vaccine hesitancy issues - In August 2019, the W.H.O. listed "anti-vaccination movement" as one of the top 10 global health threats - Provider recommendation is key!